lovebrew/lovebrew.github.io/compatibility.md

 !> LÖVE Potion is a work in progress, so things may be missing.
 Please open an issue on the [GitHub Repository](https://github.com/TurtleP/LovePotion) if there's a feature you'd like to request.
+Furthermore, any items noted with a superscript number (e.g. ¹) have been changed in 3.0.0.
+For their original 2.x calls, please see their footnotes.

 ## Drawing